 - The campus shuttle bus system is transitioning to compressed natural gas (CNG) and electrically-powered buses.

-- Commuter Services is expanding electric vehicle charging station infrastructure (view map for locations).
+- Commuter Services is expanding electric vehicle charging station infrastructure.
 Please contact Commuter Services directly with any questions or concerns regarding the charging infrastructure.

-- University Fleet Services is expanding its rental fleet to include electric vehicles, hybids and CNG options.
+- University Fleet Services is expanding its rental fleet to include electric vehicles, hybrids and CNG options.

 Check out the interactive Campus map for construction detours, bike parking and repair stations, and designated biking routes in and around campus.
 For bicycle routes outside the University boundary, see the Salt Lake City/Salt Lake County Bikeways map.